NVIDIA/NeMo-Skills/docs/basics/prerequisites.md

 cancel jobs, etc.

 To decide which code to package we use the following logic:

 1. If you run commands from inside a cloned NeMo-Skills repository, we will package that repository.
-2. If you run commands from inside a git repository which is not NeMo-Skills (doesn't have nemo_skills top-level folder), we will package your current repository and also include `nemo_skills` subfolder from it's installed location.
+2. If you run commands from inside a git repository which is not NeMo-Skills (doesn't have `nemo_skills` top-level folder), we will package your current repository and also include `nemo_skills` subfolder from it's installed location.
-3. If you run commands from outside any git repository, we will only package `nemo_skills` subfolder from it's installed location.
+3. If you run commands from outside of any git repository, we will only package `nemo_skills` subfolder from it's installed location.

 Put simply, we will always include `nemo_skills` and might optionally include your personal git repository if you're